 Places to visit in Bangalore in one day

 So, my Bangalore tourism guide has given you plenty of ideas but you only have one day in the city to explore.
-Let me pick the best places to visit in Bangalore in one day so that you can focus on the highlights of the city.
+Let me pick the best places to visit in Bangalore in one day so that you can focus on the highlights of the city, for example, if it’s part of a luxury train journey through India.

 If you only have one day in Bangalore I recommend that you focus on the most famous places in Bangalore and also add-in some unique points of interest so you have a more rounded experience.
 Start with this one day itinerary in Bangalore: